 You may be wanting to avoid imported honey brands for a number of reasons.

-You’re either looking to support our local businesses and economy, or have valid concerns on the possible health and ethical status of imported honey in general.
-For example:
+You’re either looking to support our local businesses and economy, or you have valid concerns on the possible health and ethical status of imported honey in general.

 Whatever your reasons for avoiding imported honey, and choosing South African instead, this article is for you.